Roguem99/web-for-testing/README.md

 # web-for-testing

-Testing website to validate frameworks
+Testing website to validate frameworks.
+Utilizing the Astro framework for web development.